CODT 1.0 Atlantic

 The snapshot below is an outlook to upcoming Atlantic CODT articles and PowerPoints, and videos about the complex Object Property Transformations.

 Ontology Object Properties are the most complex transformation challenge.
-The common mapping as ER Relationships is erroneous:
+The common mapping of ER Relationships is erroneous:

-1. Object properties, especially in the FIBO have a sub-property hierarchy.
-Hence we must transform into associative entities – not relationships.
+1. Object properties, especially in the FIBO, have a sub-property hierarchy.
+Hence, we must transform them into associative entities, not relationships.

 2. Inverse object properties do not transform into two relationships or associative entities.
-For example in a data model, we do not have two association identifies and is identified by between Legal Entity and LEI.
-You, the data architect must specify which object property (usually the active verb form) to transform.
+For example, we do not have two association identifiers in a data model, and we are identified between Legal Entity and LEI.
+You, the data architect, must specify which object property (usually the active verb form) to transform.

-3. Various class restrictions must be consolidated into ER relationship cardinalities.
+3. Various class restrictions must consolidate into ER relationship cardinalities.

 Queries rather than complex VLOOKUP() formulas in Atlantic make complex transformation rules transparent.